nodiscc/xsrv/docs/server-preparation.md

 ## Network

 The server must have Internet access during deployment and upgrades.
-Prefer fast and reliable network links.
+Prefer fast and reliable network links (download/upload).
 Here we assume the server has a single network interface.

 Setup a **static IP address** + default gateway on the server during installation.